MarcusGrass/p2term/Readme.md

 ### Security

-While the connection is end-to-end encrypted, and the pipe itself should be fine, there will always be a risk of opening up a way to shell into a device.
+While the connection is end-to-end encrypted, and the pipe itself should be fine, there will always be a risk in opening up a way to shell into a device.
 If running `p2term` without arguments, the only thing protecting your machine is obscurity of the `public key`, and that's broadcasted as part of `iroh`'s DNS system.

 ### Avenues of abuse

-This could trivially be turned into malware, although that possibility exists with `iroh` in general.
+This could trivially be turned into malware, although that already possibility exists with `iroh`, and software in general.

 # License